nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## 🌑 Introduction

-*Food-O-Rama* is a Java based Command-Line-Interface (CLI) application.
+This Developer Guide is designed for developers interested in working with *Food-O-Rama* in the following manner:
+1. Assist them in the development process of APIs
+2. Add features to *Food-O-Rama*

-This Developer Guide serves to inform developers on the design and implementation of *Food-O-Rama* to assist them in the development process of APIs.
-It also helps them realise the target user profile that motivated us to build this application.
+This guide will bring you through the [design](#-design) of *Food-O-Rama*, the various [implementations](#-implementation) of features and their working mechanisms.
+It also helps you realise the target user profile that motivated us to build this application.

 | Legend |  Description |